 Asthma COPD overlap syndrome

-⚠️ ACOS has worse outcomes than asthma or COPD alone, making diagnosis and treatment more challenging.
+⚠️ ACOS is associated with worse outcomes than asthma or COPD alone, requiring careful diagnosis and combined treatment strategies.

 🔬 Pathophysiology